 Preserved lemons have been cured in salt.
 You may make your own, very simply, or buy them in a specialty foods store or Middle Eastern market.

-Completely inspired by Nancy Eisman from Adventures with Nancy Rose.
+Completely inspired by my pal Nancy Eisman from Adventures with Nancy Rose.
 I made a few tweaks to suit myself.
 Please do the same when you make it at your house!
 Tweaking is not only allowed, but appreciated!

 Preparation time: 15 minutes